ajschumacher/ajschumacher.github.io/20141117-well_used_simple_tools/index.md

 I include brief tasks that just need to be remembered and crossed off, as well as more substantial tasks.
 By looking at the list for the day I can decide what to work on first and what to reschedule or reconsider.
 Right now, I'll work on this "Friday sales report" task.

-For more about Emacs, see my recent talk at DC Python.
+For more about Emacs, see my recent talk at DC Python called [Emacs and Python](/20141007-emacs_python/).